Halmahera Cuckooshrike

 About the Halmahera Cuckooshrike

 The Halmahera Cuckooshrike belongs to the family Campephagidae, within the order Passeriformes.
-These birds typically live average 4-7 years, with the max recorded at 10 years..
+These birds typically live average 5-7 years, with a max recorded of 9 years..

 How to Identify a Halmahera Cuckooshrike